jalexmartinez/Hard-Skill-Detection/README.md

 https://github.com/dwyl/english-words

-Results contained in HardSkill2.csv.
+Results contained in "Hard_Skill_Detection.csv" and clean data in "Clean_Data.csv".
 Some considerations:

 - Accuracy of the model was of 92% when using a sample of 25 data points
 - Data set contained large number of hard skills, would have to try with a data set containing mostly soft skills